Big League Stew

 -

-Rangers to retire Ivan Rodriguez's No. 7 after Hall of Fame inductionMark Townsend at Big League Stew 7 hrs ago
+For a time, Musburger served as the play-by-play voice for Major League Baseball on CBS Radio.
+When he moved to ABC/ESPN in 1990, he started calling games on TV for both networks.
+That opportunity put him behind the microphone for one of baseball’s most iconic postseason moments, and not surprisingly Musburger delivered a call for the ages.

-Two days after Ivan Rodriguez was elected to the National Baseball Hall of Fame, the Texas Rangers officially announced the coolest possible tribute they can offer to the man affectionately known as “Pudge.”
+In 1995, the Seattle Mariners battled the New York Yankees in an epic ALDS that culminated with a memorable Game 5 at the old Kingdome.
+The entire series provided a host of memorable moments and equally terrific calls, but it was Edgar Martinez’s series-clinching walk-off double to score Ken Griffey Jr. that catapulted the series to another level.

-On a date sometime after his Hall of Fame induction in Cooperstown, N.Y., the Rangers will retire Rodriguez’s famous No. 7 in a ceremony at Globe Life Park.
+Rockies hopes of contending could hinge on Greg HollandMark Townsend at Big League Stew 11 hrs ago

 More MLB coverage from Yahoo Sports: